JGundisalvus/JGundisalvus.github.io/index.md

     </div>
     <div>
       <b>Project 1 Title</b><br>
       A brief description of Project 1.
-You can describe the technologies used, features, or purpose of the project.<br><br>
+You can describe the technologies used, features, or purpose of the project.<br>
       <hr>
       <div class="pill-container">
         <a class="pill">Classification</a>